Recreating Your Old Kitchen

 Owners of heritage houese are keenly aware that a contemporary chrome and glass kitchen does not go well with a 19th century Victorian home, but what does?
 Victorians did not actually have kitchens like we have today, so how do we build a fully functional modern kitchen look like it could have been a part of the Victorian Era?

 You first have to fully understand the period.

 kitchens have their own look and feel, resulting from the technology, economics, social trends and popular aspirations of the time.
 Understanding these influences is the key to a successful design.
-A heritage kitchen tells a story.
+A period kitchen tells a story.
 It discloses the hopes, struggles, successes and disappointments of its original owners.
-It incorporates the social and design trends of the period.
-The expansion of American railroads after the Civil War had an enormous impact on Victorian kitchens, as did the sudden avalanche of processed foods in the 1920s and '30s on kitchens of the Arts & Crafts period.
-Thirteen million returning war veterans had a profound impact on Post-War kitchens after 1945.
+It incorporates the technology and design trends of the era: The expansion of American railroads after the Civil War had an enormous impact on Victorian kitchens, as did the sudden avalanche of processed foods in the 1920s and '30s on kitchens of the Arts & Crafts period.
+Thirteen million returning war veterans and technological advances such as Formica® and mass-produced, factory cabinetry had a profound impact on kitchens in the immediate post-war years after 1945.